Translate

 Nothing more.

-“After this year,” she said, pausing longer than required, “you will move on.”
+“After this year,” she said, pausing slightly, “you will move on.”

-Move on to where, she did not specify.
+Move on to where, she did not say.

 Across the room, Monica sat near the window.